99products/CricHighlights/README.md

 		```
 3. Once deployed, enable the log, and confirm if the schedule is working properly in the 'visor' tab of your micro in web.deta.sh dashboard

 4. We also use Deta base for our duplicate check (check db.py),  Checkout the doc here for the usage --> https://docs.deta.sh/docs/base/sdk

 5. The project key to use deta can be retrieved from,
      https://web.deta.sh/home/%username%/default/settings/

 6. All our secrets ( deta project key, telegram token etc.. ) cannot be exposed in our code, so we need to refer from environment variables.
-To set the environment variables in deta, add all your keys in a file called .env,  as key-value pairs, and update it to deta using the following command.
+   - To set the environment variables in deta, add all your keys in a file called .env,  as key-value pairs, and update it to deta using the following command.

        > deta update -e .env

+   - Sample .env file

+	   telegram_token=<your telegram token>
+	   my_telegram_id=<your telegram id>
+	   project_key=<your deta project key>